-Here are 11 things you might have not known about country music's beloved Merle Haggard.
+Here are 11 things you might not have known about country music's beloved singer-songwriter, Merle Haggard.

 1. His singing career was inspired by Johnny Cash